XP-L and XP-G2 Emitters, walk

 250 lumens walk mode for

-15 hours then on diminishing output for up to 24 hours from a power pack that weighs only 182 grams.
+16 hours from a pack that weighs only 182 grams.

 Easily tilts to any

 options, Supplemented beams on standard mode or high mode from single